 3-D image of Vesta (Anaglyph Red/Blue); credit: NASA's Dawn Spacecraft

 The basaltic eucrite Bunburra Rockhole, which was tracked by the Desert Fireball Network as it fell in Western Australia in 2007, was recovered during an organized field search in 2008 (Bland et al., 2009).
 Its precisely calculated orbit is consistent with an Aten-type asteroid with a semi-major axis <1 AU.
-Bunburra Rockhole has an O-isotopic composition distinct from that of Vesta-derived eucrites (Towner et al., 2010) and is thought to represent a unique basaltic parent asteroid.
-Interestingly, all other petrographic characteristics studied so far are similar to the known basaltic eucrites (Spivak-Birndorf et al., 2010).
-Bunburra Rockhole was likely delivered from the inner main belt through the v6 resonance, demonstrating how material ejected from Vesta and the related Vestoids can be delivered to Earth in a like manner through an evolving orbit.
-The ungrouped eucrite-like achondrite A-881394 has an O-isotopic composition very similar to that of Bunburra Rockhole, suggesting that the two meteorites may be related.
+Interestingly, all petrographic characteristics studied so far are similar to the known basaltic eucrites (Spivak-Birndorf et al., 2010).
+However, Bunburra Rockhole has O- and Cr-isotopic compositions distinct from that of Vesta-derived eucrites, and therefore it is thought to represent a unique basaltic parent asteroid (e.g., Towner et al., 2010, Benedix et al., 2017).
+Bunburra Rockhole was likely delivered from the inner main belt through the ν6 secular resonance, demonstrating how material ejected from Vesta and the related Vestoids can be delivered to Earth in a like manner through an evolving orbit.
+Moreover, although Bunburra Rockhole and the ungrouped eucrite-like achondrite A-881394 have the same oxygen and chromium isotope compositions, new in-depth analyses of Bunburra Rockhole conducted by Benedix et al. (2017, and references therein) have revealed that these two meteorites have very different textures and mineral chemistries; e.g., Bunburra Rockhole has plagioclase with An8790, while A-881394 has plagioclase with An98.
+Based on their results, they consider it likely that these two meteorites derive from separate parent bodies.
+Further details about the anomalous eucrites can be found on the Pasamonte page.

 The general composition of eucrites consists of roughly equal amounts of anorthite, a plagioclase feldspar, and the clinopyroxene called pigeonite.
 The source magma was probably derived from the mafic mineral peridotite, a mixture of olivine, pigeonite, and plagioclase, and is the mineral forming the bulk of the Earth's upper mantle.
 The age of eucrite crystallization is ~4.5 b.y., no later than ~16.2 m.y. after the formation of Allende CAIs.
 Cooling and metamorphism within an ejecta blanket lasted ~600 m.y. longer.
 The photo of Millbillillie above shows an 8.4 g oriented individual with radial flow lines, along with a 4.0 g partial slice showing the interior, coarse-grained texture consisting of anorthite and pigeonite.